SWhelan/greycirclegames/README.md

 ## Tests
 Install Maven
-Run `mvn test` in this root of this repo.
+Run `mvn clean test` in this root of this repo.

 ## Heroku Deploy
 Run `mvn clean heroku:deploy -P staging` or for production `mvn clean heroku:deploy -P production` The `clean` is very important because without it the heroku build will upload all the way to heroku and then fail at some static imports in TemplateHandler for spark.Spark.before.

+## Eclipse
+If running eclipse you may want to run `mvn clean eclipse:eclipse` to compile classpath files and such for eclipse to use.
+Run this when things appear to be running old code or eclipse isn't saying something is an error but maven is reporting them.
+I think build automatically turned on in eclipse is also good.